EAP Freeman Foundation Internships

 - Korean language fluency (reading, writing or speaking) is required for internships in Korea

-- Interns are required to participate on an EAP program which means that academic courses are required
+- Interns are required to participate on a UCEAP program, which means that academic courses are required

 - Flexibility is required